06 — The World Comes Alive

 Finding a Name

-For most of development, this project didn’t have a real name.
-It was just “the gear hack.”
+For most of development, this project had no real name.
+It was “the gear hack.”
 Then briefly “FireRed Rogue.”
 Nothing stuck.

-The name changed when I started writing lore.
+The name changed when the lore came together.

-The mythology came together organically: ancient beings called the Primal Guardians once protected the world.
-They fought a corruption — something nameless and consuming.
-They won, but the battle left a wound in reality: the Rift.
-The Guardians sacrificed themselves, scattering their power into fragments that now surface as the gear and relics players find.
+The mythology formed: ancient beings called the Primal Guardians once protected the world.
+They fought a corruption — nameless, consuming.
+They won.
+But the battle left a wound in reality: the Rift.
+The Guardians sacrificed themselves, scattering their power into fragments that surface now as the gear and relics players find.

-And at the heart of it all: a spark of Guardian fire that Oak discovers in his lab.
+At the center of it: a spark of Guardian fire that Oak discovers in his lab.
 The Ancient Ember.

 Three Layers of Lore